Picture of white bobbins in a warehouse

 For proponents of industrial ecology, it is part of what is now called the "circular economy", based on a threefold strategy: reduce, reuse and recycle.

-Some conditions for sustainable production
+Some conditions for a more sustainable production

-As we have seen, industrial production can indeed aim for sustainable ecological performance.
+As we have seen, industrial production can indeed aim for more sustainable performance.
 However, the ecological emergency and the objectives of the Paris Agreement require that the precepts of industrial ecology, as it has been conceived since the 1990s, be supplemented.
 In short, it is a question of going further...
 Let us mention here some additional conditions:

 - Ecodesign.
 This is an approach upstream of production: it means designing a product in such a way that its entire life cycle generates fewer negative externalities.
 For example, this means rethinking the design of a bag so that it uses less textile material (minimal waste design), so that its manufacture is simpler and therefore less energy-consuming (e.g. one seam instead of three), so that it can be more easily recycled at the end of its life, etc.